Skip to main content

 • Naturally aged 75-week-old mice treated with PTC-2105 (SC injection, 3.3 mg/kg, 3X/week, n = 5 per cohort) for 15 weeks and subjected to DEXA scan showed an increase in lean mass percentage and a reduction in fat mass percentage, relative to saline-treated mice, restoring body composition and muscle mass closer to that of young mice (12-week-old)

-• The increase in lean mass percentage was confirmed by weighing the gastrocnemius muscles bilaterally at end of study necropy
+• The increase in lean mass percentage was confirmed by weighing the gastrocnemius muscles bilaterally at end of study necropsy

 PTC-2105 reduces body weight, relative to saline, without affecting food consumption, in a dose-response manner.